Easy Easter egg hunt ideas for the whole family! Make some fun memories with these egg hunts—sure to make kids of all ages smile!

 How to Play:

 Put the puzzle pieces for the entire puzzle inside your eggs.
 Make sure you count so you know when they are all found.
 Next, hide the eggs and let the kids find them.
 Once they have found the eggs, run to the table and put the puzzle together.
-Or, mix it up and start trying to put the puzzle together each time you find a new egg.
+To mix it up, start trying to put the puzzle together each time you find a new egg.

 Egg Hunt #4: The Guess-timator